Marcus Rashford Forces Second Sensational UK U-Turn Over Free School Meals at Christmas

 Back in June, Marcus Rashford was celebrating: football was finally back after a prolonged pandemic-shaped absence, Manchester United were on a 5-game winning streak, and he had successfully urged UK Prime Minister Boris Johnson to offer free school meals to children across the country over the summer holidays.

 Four months on, and autumn’s cold snap has brought a renewed COVID-19 spike in Britain.
-Death rates are consistently in triple figures for the first time since June and 900,000 more children have signed up for free school meals.
+Death rates are consistently in triple figures, England is back in another national lockdown, and 900,000 more children have signed up for free school meals.

-The footballer shared a petition on Thursday that urged the government to implement three key recommendations from the National Food Strategy, the first major review into UK food systems since World War Two, published in July.
-You can sign the petition here.
+The 23-year-old shared a petition on Oct.
+15 that urged the government to implement three key recommendations from the National Food Strategy, the first major review into UK food systems since World War Two, published in July.
+It earned 200,000 signatures within a day.

 “For too long this conversation has been delayed,” Rashford said as he launched the petition.
 “Child food poverty in the UK is not a result of COVID-19.
 We must act with urgency to stabilise the households of our vulnerable children.”

 “Right now, a generation who have already been penalised during this pandemic with lack of access to educational resources are now back in school struggling to concentrate due to worry and the sound of their rumbling stomachs,” he continued.
 “Whatever your feeling, opinion, or judgment, food poverty is never the child’s fault.”

 Rashford added: “Let’s protect our young.
 Let’s wrap arms around each other and stand together to say that this is unacceptable, that we are united in protecting our children.”

 We won’t accept any less than these 3 asks.— Marcus Rashford MBE (@MarcusRashford) October 16, 2020